Elissa Slotkin: Early career

-Slotkin was recruited by the Central Intelligence Agency after graduate school.
-Fluent in Arabic and Swahili, she served three tours in Iraq as a CIA analyst.
+Slotkin joined the Central Intelligence Agency in 2002, following the September 11 attacks.
+Fluent in Arabic and Swahili, she served three tours in Iraq alongside the military as a CIA analyst.
+She described her role as an expert on Iraqi Shia militias.
 During the George W. Bush administration, she worked on the Iraq portfolio for the National Security Council.
 During Barack Obama's presidency, she worked for the State Department and the Department of Defense.
-From 2015 to 2017, Slotkin was acting Assistant Secretary of Defense for International Security Affairs, where one of her responsibilities was securing Israel's qualitative military edge.
+From 2015 to 2017, Slotkin was acting Assistant Secretary of Defense for International Security Affairs, where one of her responsibilities was securing Israel's Qualitative Military Edge.

-After leaving the Defense Department in January 2017, Slotkin moved back to her family's farm in Holly, where she owned and operated Pinpoint Consulting.
+After leaving the Defense Department in January 2017, Slotkin moved back to her family's farm in Holly, Michigan, where she set up a consulting business.